 - Activity or habits

 - Feature reduction or addition

 The benefit of niche marketing is that it allows brands to differentiate themselves, appear as a unique authority, and resonate more deeply with a distinct set of customers.
-Rather than blend in with the many other brands that offer the same type of product or service, a brand can use niche marketing to stand out, appear more valuable, reach its growth potential, and build a stronger, longer-lasting connection with its ideal audience.
+Rather than blend in with the many other brands that offer the same product or service type, a brand can use niche marketing to stand out, appear more valuable, reach its growth potential, and build a stronger, longer-lasting connection with its ideal audience.

 3 Niche Marketing Examples

 Niche markets are often segments of larger industries and verticals.
 Here are a few brands that found a way to drill down into their industry to market to a niche audience.